SABiagini/Louvain/README.md

 ```
 sh PiC.sh
 ```
 This program has been tested on different dataset with a variable number of edges.
 In the following image the results for nine different dataset.
 Time is in minutes (on the X axis) while number of edges is in millions (on the Y axis).
 We ran each test on 5 cores with 5Gb each.
-Regarding the previous step, the time needed for running NCD.R was of about 3 minutes for eight out of nine dataset, and about 7 minutes for the remaining dataset.

 ![alt text](https://github.com/SABiagini/Louvain/blob/main/PiC_test.svg)